India's manufacturing sector to sustain growth momentum for next 6-9 months: Survey

 The survey assessed the sentiments of manufacturers for Q2 (2022-23) for ten major sectors namely automotive & auto components, capital goods, cement, chemicals fertilisers and pharmaceuticals, electronics, machine tools, metal & metal products, paper products, textiles, textile machinery and miscellaneous.

-Responses were drawn from over 300 manufacturing units from both large and SME segments with a combined annual turnover of over Rs 2.8 lakh crore.
+Responses were drawn from over 300 manufacturing units from both large and SME segments with a combined annual turnover of over ₹2.8 lakh crore.

 Manufacturing activities in India remained robust and price pressures were contained in October as new orders and production rose at a slower but stronger pace, according to a monthly survey released on November 1.